nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Electroporative:** Pertaining to or involving the process of electroporation, often used as an adjective to describe techniques or conditions related to electropermeabilization.

-### Expanded Definition and Usage\nElectropermeabilization is a pivotal technique in modern medical engineering and molecular biology, revolutionizing how drugs, genes, and other therapeutic agents are delivered to and taken up by cells.
+### Expanded Definition and Usage:
+Electropermeabilization is a pivotal technique in modern medical engineering and molecular biology, revolutionizing how drugs, genes, and other therapeutic agents are delivered to and taken up by cells.
 By creating temporary pores in cell membranes, electropermeabilization allows for substances that would otherwise be unable to cross these membranes due to size, charge, or hydrophilicity to enter cells directly.
 This capability is particularly valuable in contexts where high cellular uptake is critical for efficacy, such as in the treatment of cancer, where direct intracellular access to chemotherapeutic agents is necessary, or in gene therapy, where the accurate delivery of genetic material to target cells is essential.

 This dictionary entry not only defines electropermeabilization but also illustrates its significance in advancing the precision and effectiveness of various therapeutic modalities.
 The manipulation of cellular membranes through controlled electric fields continues to open new possibilities in medical treatment and research, with ongoing developments aimed at enhancing the safety, specificity, and efficiency of this versatile technique.